Mayank-Jain-1/25-Dollars-project/README.md

 - This is a simple static webpage made from html and css.
 - Made for an assignment submission
+- Click on the bottom navigation Orders button to get redirected to the other page

 **Note** -  *The design is only for mobile viewwidths.*